 - This drug may add to the chance of getting some types of cancer.
 Talk with the doctor.

 - Some people at high risk for parasite infections have gotten a parasite infection after taking this drug.
-Your doctor may test your stool to see if you have a parasite infection.
-Talk with your doctor.
+The doctor may test your child’s stool to see if your child has a parasite infection.
+Talk with the doctor.

 - Allergic reactions have happened with this drug.
 The chance of an allergic reaction is higher in people who have had an allergic reaction to foods, other drugs, or other substances.
 Talk with the doctor.